andreafalzetti/andreafalzetti.github.io/_posts/2018-04-17-10-tools-to-boost-your-developer-experience.markdown

 It comes very handy when you need to open a link from the Terminal or within an Email, Slack, Trello etc.

+![choosy]({{site.baseurl}}/img/2018/04/choosy.png)

-I personlly use three or four browsers (including [Brave](https://brave.com/)) for different purposes, so if you are like me, you'll really like this one.
+I personally use three or four browsers (including [Brave](https://brave.com/)) for different purposes, so if you are like me, you'll really like this one.
 Choosy also supports Chrome profiles and incognito so if you need to test a website under different sessions / users, it can really save you some time!

-![choosy]({{site.baseurl}}/img/2018/04/choosy.png)

 * [Get Choosy](https://www.choosyosx.com/)

 ## 4. Ag
 ### Search through code faster

-Also called _The Silver Searcher_, it's a tool like `grep` but optimized for developers.
+Also called _The Silver Searcher_, it's a tool like `grep` but optimised for developers.

 When you search, it ignores by default files in `.gitignore`, for JavaScript developers is so convenient because it means you don't have to manually exclude the `node_modules` folder.